 AUSTIN: [laughs] Yes, the thing that we're actually doing.
 Now you don't have to eat or sleep.
 Or drink.

-ART: Right, which makes me a good- good in several things, but not a lot of things here.
+ART: Right, which makes me a good- good at several things, but not a lot of things here.

 DRE: Uh, well I think- I think I'll take the scout roll.